-- State turnback, which are revenues transferred to 2. the Municipal Aid Fund for distribution to the towns and cities, in accordance to the Arkansas Highway Revenue Distribution and Revenue Stabilization Law, should also be included in the street fund.
-ACA §.
-27-70-207 provides that such revenues shall be distributed to first and second class cities and incorporated towns, for credit to their street funds, which should be used for the maintenance, construction, and reconstruction of streets which are not continuations of state highways.
-Id.
-In addition, the statute authorizes such revenues to be expended for public transportation.
-Otherwise, monies received by your city or town which originated pursuant to the three-mill road tax, or pursuant to the Municipal Aid Fund, are required by state law to be used on streets exclusively (Ark.
-Atty.
-Gen. Op.
-Nos.
-97-234 and No.96-215). - 3.
-Parking meter revenues are general revenues under the state law, but many cites, by ordinance, authorize parking meter revenue to go into the street fund (ACA 14-57-604(a)(2)). - 4.
+- 3. Parking meter revenues are general revenues under the state law, but many cites, by ordinance, authorize parking meter revenue to go into the street fund (A.C.A. § 14-57-604(a)(2)). - 4.
 County and municipality vehicle tax proceeds shall be credited to the county highway fund, or to the municipal street fund, respectively.
-Such proceeds are to be used "for the maintenance, construction and reconstruction of streets and other public ways" (ACA § 26 -78-108).
-In addition, said proceeds can also be used for the purpose of providing ambulance services in the county or municipality, for purchasing fire-fighting equipment and for municipal parks (ACA § 26-78-109). - 5.
-Many towns and cities collect other miscellaneous revenues that by ordinance are allocated to the street fund.
-Some examples are fees for the cutting of streets and curbs by utilities, and plumbers, donations for street paving, etc.
+Such proceeds are to be used "for the maintenance, construction and reconstruction of streets and other public ways."
+(A.C.A. § 26-78-108).
+In addition, said proceeds can also be used for the purpose of providing ambulance services in the county or municipality, for purchasing fire-fighting equipment and for municipal parks (A.C.A. § 26-78-109). - Many towns and cities collect other miscellaneous revenues that by ordinance are allocated to the street fund.
+Some examples are fees for the cutting of streets and curbs by utilities and plumbers, donations for street paving, etc.